grady-lad/composition-logger/README.md

 performCalculation([1, 4, 5, 6, 7]);
 ```

-The above example will log the following to the browser
+The above example will log the following to the browser:

 <div align="left">
   <img src="media/compositionOutput.png" width="700" />